 The Land […]

 A town council is a democratically elected form of government for small municipalities or civil parishes.
 A council may serve as both the representative and executive branch.
-Click here for more information regarding Town Councils within the unincorporated communities of Los Angeles County.
-Source: individual […]
+Source: individual town councils and the GIS Section; last update: December, 2014.

 I was informed that high quality boundary files for cities and special districts in Orange County are available from Orange County LAFCO’s website.

 LA Times aggregates a number of datasets, along with an API for accessing them.

 Of greatest interest to most folks is the LA Times Neighborhood dataset (click here to access), as well as the LA County Regions.

 NOTE: This layer has been rescinded due to the update of the Santa Monica Mountains Local Coastal Program, certified by the California Coastal Commission on October 10, 2014 (a link to the resolution is here).
 The new Sensitive Environmental Resource Areas and other Biological […]

 This project is an amendment to Title 22 of the County Code, Planning and Zoning, to establish a Rural Outdoor Lighting District for areas of unincorporated Los Angeles County.
 The proposed Ordinance will establish the District with regulations that will conserve energy and resources and […]